Stax

 What is the difference between float and double?

-A 32-bit float has 1 sign bit, 8 exponent bits, and 23 mantissa bits (~7 decimal digits precision).
-A 64-bit double has 1 sign bit, 11 exponent bits, and 52 mantissa bits (~15 decimal digits precision).
+A 32-bit single-precision float has 1 sign bit, 8 exponent bits, and 23 mantissa bits, giving approximately 7 significant decimal digits of precision.
+A 64-bit double-precision double has 1 sign bit, 11 exponent bits, and 52 mantissa bits, giving approximately 15 significant decimal digits.
+Use double when precision matters; use float when memory bandwidth is critical, such as in graphics shaders or large numerical arrays.

 Related tools